jcampbell05/volcano/Documentation.md

 ### Execution

-Before we can genrate any code we need to inform the shell how to run the file, for our scripts we simply write a shabang header which indicates the code should be ran with the standard `sh shell.
+Before we can generate any code we need to inform the shell how to run the file, for our scripts we simply write a shabang header which indicates the code should be ran with the standard `sh shell.